3n3a-school/labyrinth-game-blj/README.md

 # Laybrinth Game

-Description
+A labyrinth developed by Enea, Janis, Nando and Lilly.

+## Installation for Windows

+1. Download here:
+2. Open Game
+3. After opening the exe a pop up window will show up and you have to click on "More Information" and click on "Run anyway"

-## Installation
+## Installation for others

-1. Runterladne
+1. Download here:
-2. fdd
+2. Open in Java

 ## Lizenz
-Do what eve the fukc you want
+WTFPL